-We have seen it snow every month of the year in Banff so always be prepared for cold inclement weather.
-If you plan to visit in the shoulder months June or September be prepared for cold weather.
+We have seen it snow every month of the year in the Canadian Rockies so always be prepared for cold inclement weather.
+If you plan to visit in the shoulder months of June or September be prepared for cold weather.
 Typically the lake unthaws at the end of June or early July and remains ice-free until the end of September.
 The best time to visit would be August when snow is at a minimum, mid to late September can also be exceptional when the larch trees turn gold around Lake McArthur.

 No matter the forecast I suggest coming prepared for snow, rain, sleet, sun, wind, and any combination of them all.
 On our first day it poured in the evening then shifted to snow at night as temperatures cooled.
 Or course, you should still be prepared for heat and sun exposure because hiking with a pack is laborious.
 Our best advice is to pack proper layers, a tarp, proper sleeping bag, and do not forget your rainfly if camping!